- Clean Energy Research Group

 - Help communities to create an community energy and emissions plan, and tie to economic development goals.

 - Guide communities' choices towards appropriate sustainable energy systems, including renewable energy projects.

 - Assist communities in developing financial and governance systems, including designing surveys, focus groups, and interview sessions to gather public opinion.

 - Help communities to create funding proposals and find possible funding sources for energy projects.

 - Gather, process, and analyse data for communities, governments, or funders to assist in planning and decision-making.

 - Act as a neutral set of eyes and ears for communities seeking contractors and private sector partners to create projects.

-- Conduct neutral party energy and environmental asessements, including monitoring and evaluation of existing energy projects.
+- Conduct neutral party energy and environmental assessements, including monitoring and evaluation of existing energy projects.

 - Document, assess, and evaluate proposed or existing sustainable energy projects and policies, to provide lessons.

-CONTACT US if you are interested in exploring collaboration possibilities, or just learn more about our research.
+CONTACT US if you are interested in exploring collaboration possibilities, or just want to learn more about our research.